glennhenry/cs-notes/docs/deep-learning/16-reinforcement-learning/01-reinforcement-learning-fundamental/reinforcement-learning-fundamental.md

 Source : https://spinningup.openai.com/en/latest/spinningup/rl_intro.html#advantage-functions

 The $A^{\pi}(s,a)$ represent the advantage of taking action $a$ in state $s$.
 A positive advantage indicates that the action is better than average, while a negative advantage suggests that the action is worse than average.
 A value close to zero means the action is roughly equivalent to the average.

+### Conclusion

+The stochastic aspect along with reward and penalty terms on each action in reinforcement learning makes it different with supervised or unsupervised learning.
+In the latter two machine learning paradigms, the model always choose the highest probability based on the data they learned (e.g. while predicting or classifying).
+However, in reinforcement learning, even if we have high probability we will always try to explore different choice and reward.
+This enables reinforcement learning model to adapt itself with the environment, without needing an explicit instruction or example on a specific tasks.

 ### Model-Based & Model-Free